 There are sufficient Welsh speakers in the Society to cater for anyone who wants to practice their Welsh, although the majority are not Welsh speaking.
-Please do not be put off if you are not Welsh - there are many long standing and valued members who are English, Scottish, Irish, etc. However, a recent innovation is the Paned a Sgwrs (cuppa and chat) which is hosted by Julie Milne on specified Fridays from 10.30am to 12.30pm and enables the Welsh speakers and learners, at whatever level, to get together on a regular basis to speak in Welsh.
+Please do not be put off if you are not Welsh - there are many long standing and valued members who are English, Scottish, Irish, etc. However, a recent innovation is the Paned a Sgwrs (cuppa and chat) which enables the Welsh speakers and learners, at whatever level, to get together on a regular basis to speak in Welsh.

-Meetings are normally held at 7.30pm, usually on the 3rd Friday of each month from September to May at the Beverley Conservative Club (Wylies Road, Beverley HU17 7AP) with extra gatherings at special times of the year.
+Society meetings are held monthly from September to May, usually at the Beverley Conservative Club (Wylies Road, Beverley HU17 7AP) with extra gatherings at special times of the year.
 These are, in the main, social occasions, although we do attempt to broaden our education from time to time.